KacpersDev/CinemaRoomManager/README.md

 ## About The Project

-A project which, aims to elevate the cinema-going experience for both their administrators.
+A project which, aims to elevate the cinema-going experience for their administrators.

 Todo: